QuantConnect/lean-cli/README.md

 After installing the CLI, simply `cd` into an empty directory and run `lean init` to set up a Lean CLI project.

+Note that many commands in the CLI require Docker to run.
+See [Get Docker](https://docs.docker.com/get-docker/) for instructions on how to install Docker for your operating system.

 ## Usage

 A workflow with the CLI may look like this: